This is the second Docs Ireland short film competition.

 Running Time: 13:30

-A Line Was Drawn weaves together material from a number of the island changing, Paraic may be the last in his family to keep this tradition going explores issues of how our world is structured through the creation of borders and boundaries limiting movement, thinking, questioning and agency.
+A Line Was Drawn (2019) weaves together material from a number of different sources to explore issues of how our world is structured through the creation of borders and boundaries limiting movement, thinking, questioning and agency.
+Through its layered format and contrasting sources of sound, the film aims to question the construct of seamless television documentary and news narratives tasked with conveying a particular story to convince or intrench a point of view.

 Director: Lia Campbell